This article describes how I set up a wireless access point that is connected to the Internet using a USB-based 3G/UMTS/HSDPA dongle.

 Enabling 3G/UMTS

-The USB drivers are not installed by default.
-You’ll have to copy some packages onto the device somehow.
-The simplest is if you have access to the Internet via ethernet during installation.
-Then just update the package list:
+The USB drivers are not installed by default, so you will have to get them onto the device somehow.
+The simplest way to do this is if you have access to the Internet during installation.
+Connect the WLAN port to a network with a DHCP server and Internet connectivity.
+Then update the package list:

 root@caramel:~# opkg update